 The medical professional trained to perform this kind of test is called a sonographer.

 Most ultrasounds are done in 2D, meaning they produce a flat image like a photograph.

 In some cases, your doctor may ask for a 3D ultrasound if they need to see anything in more detail.

 Here, multiple 2D images are taken from various angles to create a 3D visual.

 Very rarely, you may be offered a 4D scan.

-What are the two main types of ultrasound scans?
+What are the different types of ultrasounds during pregnancy?

 Depending on when and why you have your pregnancy scan, you may either have a transabdominal or transvaginal scan.

 We’ll take you through the details of each.